garretchristensen/BestPracticesManual/Manual.md

 -   Don't use capital in variable names since not all software packages are case sensitive.

--   Make your files as non-proprietary as possible (use saveold in Stata.
+-   Make your files as non-proprietary as possible (use the 'saveold' command to enable those with earlier versions to use your data.
 This is why trusted repositories are so good--they'll do this for you.)

 In addition to making code available to the public, the code itself